desuk/desuk.github.io/content/uptown_lockdown.md

 ---

-**Update: Louis Armstrong Special, Wednesday the 4th of August at 7pm**.
-Watch here or catch-up later: https://www.youtube.com/watch?v=NH-VzJJ6grs
+**Update: Christmas Special, Tuesday the 14th of December at 5pm London time**.
+Watch here or catch-up later: https://www.youtube.com/channel/UCq3QqJgdSJwk4nlmnnaH42Q

-**Note: currently suspended for the summer**
+**Note: regular programming is currently paused**

 Uptown Lockdown is our regular live video and audio broadcast of Ellingtonia-related music and interviews.
 Currently broadcasting at 5pm every Wednesday, London time.